center-for-threat-informed-defense/sensor-mappings-to-attack/docs/overview.rst

 ========

-Cyber threat detection starts with understanding the data sources and sensors that can be used to detect a given adversary TTP.
+Cyber threat detection starts with understanding the data sources and sensors that can be used to detect a given adversary tactic, technique, or procedure (TTP).
+Extending ATT&CK Data Sources to link adversary behaviors to tools, capabilities, and sensors that provide visibility can help cyber defenders understand how specific tools and capabilities provide visibility into specific adversary TTPs.

 Background
 ----------